• Skip to primary navigation

 • Location

-A small chapel built inside and around an old tree (scientific since its plantation in the 9th century).
+A small chapel built inside and around an old tree (scientific since its planting in the 9th century).

 • Location

-And now we are visiting great places again, but with newer buildings.
+And now we’re back to the big places, but with newer buildings.

-Let’s take a look at some of the basilicas in Normandy.
+Let’s take a look at some of Normandy’s basilicas.

 Basilica of Lisieux

 From an early age, Thérèse Martin was fascinated by religious life.
 She joined the Carmelite convent at the age of 15.
-In 1925, she was made a Saint Theresa of the Child Jesus, for her pious life and her writings on faith.
-In 1997, Pope John Paul II declared her the 33rd Doctor of the Catholic Church (the only woman to hold this title at that time).
+In 1925, she was named Saint Theresa of the Infant Jesus, for her pious life and writings on faith.
+In 1997, Pope John Paul II declared her the 33rd Doctor of the Catholic Church (the only woman to hold this title at the time).

-The foundation stone of the Basilica/Shrine was laid in 1929.
+The foundation stone for the Basilica/Sanctuary was laid in 1929.

 It is the second most important pilgrimage site in France.

-It is a rather impressive building with a beautiful view of Lisieux.
+It’s quite an impressive building, with a beautiful view over Lisieux.

-There is also much to see inside with mosaics and marble.
+There’s plenty to see inside too, with mosaics and marble.

 • Location